tindandelion/driving-carla/docs/_posts/2021-05-18-2d-kinematic-modelling.markdown

 title:  "Kinematic modeling in 2D"
 math: true
 ---
 Our next task will be to predict car's trajectory, given its current settings.
 That predicted trajectory will be passed to the simulator and displayed along with the planned trajectory.
-Put formally, we need to develop a *vehicle motion model* that could help us solve the following task:
+Stated formally, we need to develop a *vehicle motion model* that could help us solve the following task:

     Given car's current velocity and steering angle, predict it's position at any time.